cosmasgicter/hr-payroll/readme.md

-Royex is a Human Resource and payroll management software.
+Beanola Technologies HRMS is a Human Resource and payroll management software.
 For maintaining HR & Payroll department of any company

-##Royex - Human Resource and Payroll Management Software
+Beanola Technologies - Human Resource and Payroll Management Software

 Documentation:
-Online Documentation
 Human Resource and payroll management

     Dashboard